Danish Hygge Holiday: See the Best of Copenhagen in 5 Days

 Glyptotek

-Having never seen Egyptian art in real life before, I was astounded to see statues of pharaohs and the sarcophaguses which house their eternal spirits.
-I also greatly enjoyed the life exuding from these rooms of still marble statues, with the artistic prowess of the represented sculptors capturing intense emotion in the expressions and contortions of each figure.
-The architecture of the Glyptotek itself is also notable, with the glass-domed roof and tropical plants of the Winter Garden creating a natural oasis in the center of the building.
+Having never seen Egyptian art in person before, I was astounded to see statues of pharaohs and the sarcophaguses which house their eternal spirits.
+I was also captivated by the life exuding from these still marble rooms, with the artistic prowess of the represented sculptors capturing intense emotion in the expressions and contortions of each figure.
+The architecture of the Glyptotek enhances the environment, with the glass-domed roof and tropical plants of the Winter Garden creating a natural oasis in the center of the building.

 Royal Danish Opera